makersacademy/chitter-challenge/README.md

 6. Run ``bundle install`` to load the gems
 7. Run ```shotgun``` in the terminal to access the app

-Tagging/email: The environment variables for the email address / password have to be set in your local env in order to send emails to tagged users
+Tagging/email: The environment variables for the email address / password have to be set in your local env in order to send emails to tagged users.
+I have therefore commented out this part of the app in ``app/app.rb`` but please feel free to set it up and try.

 Completed Features:
 -------